Standardized Testing

 Overview

 As a response to COVID, many colleges have updated their policy on standardized testing.
 Some schools are now test-optional or test-blind.
 Colleges that still review test scores look at both the ACT and SAT without bias toward one or the other.
-AP tests are not required for admission; however, some colleges will use the results of AP tests to determine course placement.
-The Test of English as a Foreign Language (TOEFL) is typically required for students whose native language is not English.
-Some schools now also accept the Duolingo exam to demonstrate English proficiency.

 If a college is “test-optional,” applicants do not need to submit test scores as part of their application.
 If a college is “test-flexible,” applicants can submit a nontraditional blend of test scores taken from a range of tests specified by the college.
 The National Center for Fair and Open Testing has a list of test-optional and test-flexible colleges.

-Many schools became test-optional in response to the limited testing opportunities during the pandemic.
+We encourage students to take both the SAT and ACT.
+The tests differ, and sometimes a student does better on one of the tests.
 Most colleges “super score” test results, taking the best score from different testing dates in each section of the test to make a single set of scores for evaluation.
+Some select colleges ask you to submit scores for all exams taken.

-Here is general information about each of the tests.
+General information about each of the tests:

 Test Name